-Gregory NantzResearch Assistant, The Hamilton Project
+Gregory NantzResearch Analyst, The Hamilton Project

 This Hamilton Project memo presents nine economic facts that provide relevant background context to the water crisis in the United States.
 Chapter 1 reviews the historical, current, and projected occurrence of drought in the United States.
 Chapter 2 describes the importance of water to our national economy.
 Chapter 3 underscores some of the economic and institutional barriers to more-efficient use of water.
 We examine these issues through the lens of economic policy, with the aim of providing an objective framing of America's complex relationship with water.

 A prolonged and serious drought in the American West has elevated concerns about the state of our nation's water use and supply.
 The United States has a large supply of water overall, but it often is not found where it is needed, when it is needed, or in a useable form.
 The challenge of water scarcity has both economic and political ramifications.
 U.S. businesses report substantial concerns over water supply.
 Water shortages have already strained relationships between states and among their water users: more than thirty-five states have had conflicts with neighboring states over water (Glennon 2009).